SHELTER WELFARE CONCEPT

 this includes being able to interact with other conspecies and exercise together

 To be able to ensure these 5 Freedoms of Welfare, the shelter needs to ensure they do not exceed their maximum capacity.
-Each shelter needs to assure they do not exceed the maximum number of animals they can keep
+Each shelter needs to assure they do not exceed the maximum number of animals they can keep.

 This maximum number of animals is taking into account the maximum financial capacity plus the maximum care the caretakers can give physically and emotionally, besides the capacity of the housing.
-Going beyond the shelters capacity is a gross violation of Animal Welfare
+Going beyond the shelters capacity is a gross violation of Animal Welfare.

 As we all know, stress can lead to illness and even death.
 Creating a stress free and fear free environment is as important as shade against the sun and rain, water and food.
 In a shelter setting it is necessary to create a safehavenfor all, a fear freeenvironment.
 Do not mix species.
 Cats and dogs might get along in your home setting because you taught them to respect each other.
 But a fear free environment for cats is very different of that for dogs.
 It all has to do with their speciesspecific behaviour.
 In a shelter separating the two species is strictly adamant.
 Understanding the natural behaviour of dogs and cats is key to creating a stress free shelter.